karmab/kcli-ztp/docs/index.rst

     kcli ssh root@lab-installer

-**NOTE:** In the remainder of the lab, we assume you are connected (through ssh) to the installer vm in /root directory
+**NOTE:** In the remainder of the lab, we assume the user is connected (through ssh) to the installer vm in /root directory

-**NOTE:** In each of the sections, you are encouraged to read the corresponding script to get a better understanding of what it does.
+**NOTE:** In each of the sections, user is encouraged to read the corresponding script to get a better understanding of what’s done.

 Explore the environment
 =======================

-As you are connected to the installer vm, look at the following
+In the installer vm, Let’s look at the following elements:
-elements:

 -  There are several numbered scripts that we will execute in the next sections.